PantherXOS/wiki.pantherx.org/Installation-guide.md

 ### First steps

+Here's what a typical installation looks like, assuming you're already connected to the internet (LAN): [youtube.com/watch?v=fK2Rx9MKLqw](https://www.youtube.com/watch?v=fK2Rx9MKLqw).

+---

 Now just plugin the USB stick into the target computer, and boot from it.
 Most commonly, you can get a boot device selection with `F11`.

-_Here's what a typical installation looks like: [youtube.com/watch?v=fK2Rx9MKLqw](https://www.youtube.com/watch?v=fK2Rx9MKLqw)._

 Once you have booted from USB, you will be greeted with "Locale language" selection.